|

 other stone

 Piedmontite.
-New 2006.

 A rare, dark purple stone that makes beautiful small garden pools.